Dre's Story - Perimenopause, CBD, Hormones, and Recovery

 Fall 2016 - Panic attack and crazy periods

-A few more mild (if there is such a thing) panic attacks in meetings and doctor offices bunched up in 2016.
+A few milder (if there is such a thing) panic attacks in meetings and doctor offices bunched up in 2016.

 We were visiting our friends (and future Indigo Natural partners!!) in Roseville Ca and I suddenly felt like I was having a heart attack.